Muránska Lehota

 Muránska Lehota (Murányszabadi) is a village and municipality in Revúca District in the Banská Bystrica Region of Slovakia, located in the southern part of the Slovak Ore Mountains.
 There are two fishing ponds located on the territory of the village known as the "Upper Pond" and the "Lower Pond".

 History

 The village was founded in the 15th century.
-Local population has been active in sheep farming, wood and charcoal production as well as in agriculture.
-The population has steadily grown to about 500 in 19th century and remained stable up until the World War II as the natural population growth has been offset by steady emigration.
-In 1826, a Roman Catholic church dedicated to the Nativity of Mary was constructed, which contains a bell originally located at the nearby Muráň Castle After the war and forced collectivization of agriculture, the population started to slowly decrease to the current level of about 200 predominantly senior citizens.
+The local population has been active in sheep farming, wood and charcoal production as well as in agriculture.
+The population grew steadily to about 500 citizens in 19th century and remained stable up until the World War II as the natural population growth had been offset by steady emigration.
+In 1826, a Roman Catholic church dedicated to the Nativity of Mary was constructed, which contains a bell originally located at the nearby Muráň Castle After the war and forced collectivization of agriculture, the population started to slowly decrease to the 2021 level of about 200 villagers.